Xin00163/CV/Readme.md

   During this time, I also gained valuable experience in getting buy-in from the team, managing and directing team members working on a project while, at the same time, ensuring that team members are happy, motivated and productive.

+#### Quick Learner
+  Since I started learning coding, I have always been picking up new technologies quickly.
+As someone who have never heard of massively multiuser online game, I went on to create one with my teammates within a week: [MMOG](https://github.com/Xin00163/mmog).

+  I also attended a one-day React Native course at CodeBar and worked a Snapchat app clone: https://github.com/Xin00163/SnapApp.

 #### Communication
   As an simultaneous and consecutive English-Chinese interpreter I’ve been in a huge range of situations, conversing with so many different people on all sorts of topics.
 This experience has enabled me to develop strong communication and interpersonal skills.